pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - I do independent consulting & development through my company Illuminated Computing.
 - When I'm lucky I get to do Postgres work.
 - I've been a minor contributor since 2016.
-  - I added multiranges a while back,
+  - I worked on multiranges,
   - and since then I've been working on adding SQL:2011 temporal support.

 - As a newish contributor, I've often wished for a comprehensive guide to hacking on Postgres.
-- There are some great articles and talks out there already, but one place I've never found much help is on the executor phase.
+- There are some great articles and talks out there already, but one place I've never found much help on is the executor phase.
-- So this is my contribution to helping others pick up Postgres hacking.
+- So this is my contribution to helping others pick up Postgres hacking: the bits I had to figure out on my own.